Domaine Vrignaud, Chablis

 Vinification

 Each plot was vinified separately.
 Fermentation occurred using natural yeasts in temperature-controlled stainless-steel tanks.
-The wine was then aged on its lees, adding texture and complexity to the finished wine.
+The wine was then aged on its lees for six months, adding texture and complexity without taking the vibrant fruit away.

 Tasting Notes & Technical Details

 This Chablis is pale yellow in colour with youthful reflections.
-The nose marries ripe citrus notes of lemon and lime with delicate blossom aromas.
+The nose marries ripe citrus notes of lemon and lime with white flowers aromas.
 On the palate, it is well balanced with great intensity of flavour, a rich texture thanks to the lees ageing and a lingering finish.

 Alcohol (ABV)